01mf02/computers-spaceflight/src/Appendix-I.md

 :   A system of managing machine resources so that many users have the impression that each has the full attention of the computer when in actuality it is rapidly servicing the processing needs of all of them.
-See Virtual Memory.
+See *Virtual Memory*.

 Virtual Memory
 :   A system of memory management in which small segments